• Skip to primary navigation

 Kuih Koci Black Glutinous Rice

-This dessert is traditional to Malaysia and Indonesia.
-Made with black glutinous rice flour and palm sugar and served in banana leaves, this Kuih Koci looks delicious and there are step by step instuctions.
+This dessert is actually traditional to Indonesia as well as Malaysia.
+Made with black glutinous rice flour and palm sugar and served in banana leaves was one of my favorites when I was in Indonesia.

 Want to learn more about Indonesia?
 Check out my experience in Bandung where we learned about the traditional games played in this beautiful country.